-Parents need to know that this book is, at times, both violent and sexually explicit, and includes graphic language and allusions to incest.
-It deals with slavery and racism, and even includes references to several real-life hate crimes, including the murder of 14-year-old Emmett Till and the murder of four African-American girls in an Alabama church bombing.
-It's a masterful identity story that will leave teens with a lot to think about in terms of race, gender, power, and identity.
-It's a rich but intense book, and older teen readers need to be capable of handling the book's explicit passages maturely.
+Parents need to know that Toni Morrison's Song of Solomon deals with slavery and racism and is at times both violent and sexually explicit, with graphic language and references to incest, as well as references to several real-life hate crimes, including the murder of 14-year-old Emmett Till and the murders of four African American girls in an Alabama church bombing.
+There's an attempted strangulation, a knife fight, a shooting, and a suicide by jumping from a building.
+This masterful novel will give teens a lot to think about in terms of race, gender, power, and identity.
+It's a rich but intense book, best for older teens capable of handling the explicit passages maturely.

 What's the story?

 Macon "Milkman" Dead III is a spoiled young man who is loved by all and loves no one in return.
 He is the child of a prominent if dysfunctional African American family in a small Michigan town and remains blissfully unconcerned with the turbulence in his family, his community, and the world.
 In seeking out his family's heritage, however, he discovers his own ignorance and tragically renews his sense of self.